iamdcj/javascripts/objects/prototypes/README.md

 Prototype objects can also have prototype objects linked to them - this linkage forms what is know as the __Prototype chain__.

 #### Prototype Chain
-The prototype chain is a look-up resolution mechanism; objects can inherit from other objects via their prototypes, when this inheritance occurs it forms a chain of prototypes, thus when a property of an object is referenced, the prototypes of each object related by the prototyopes will queried for that propety; this chain defines what properties and methods are available to a particular object.
+The prototype chain is a look-up resolution mechanism; objects can inherit from other objects via their prototypes, when this inheritance occurs it forms a chain of prototypes, thus when a property of an object is referenced, the prototypes of each object related by their respective prototypes will queried for that propety; this chain defines what properties and methods are available to a particular object.

 The following is a rough example of how prototype chains are/can be formed"
 ```